inesane/Modified-xv6-OS/README.md

 Enhancing xv6 OS

+To Run
+make clean
+make qemu SCHEDULER=<SCHEDULER> (The input 'SCHEDULER' is the scheduling algorithm we would like to use to run the processes.
+The options are listed below)

 System Calls
 waitx - The waitx system call waits for a process to terminate and gives the wait time and run time of that process